 The staff submitted SECY-13-0033, “Allowing Interim Operation under Title 10 of the Code of Federal Regulations Section 52.103,” to the Commission on April 4, 2013 (ADAMS Accession No. ML12289A928), and the Commission issued the associated staff requirements memorandum (SRM) on July 19, 2013 (ADAMS Accession No. ML13200A115).
 This SECY paper informed the Commission of issues associated with interim operation in the event that an ITAAC hearing is pending.
 In the SRM, the Commission approved the staff’s recommendation that the Commission delegate the 10 CFR 52.103(g) finding to the staff, and the Commission directed the staff, the Office of the General Counsel, and the Office of Commission Appellate Adjudication to develop options for the ITAAC hearing formats for Commission review and approval.
 An inter-agency working group developed the ITAAC hearing procedures and submitted SECY-15-0010, “Final Procedures for Hearings on Conformance with the Acceptance Criteria in Combined Licenses,” dated January 20, 2015 (ADAMS Accession No. ML14343A704).
 The SECY provides the draft final procedures for ITAAC hearings for Commission approval.
 In accordance with SRM-SECY-15-0010, the staff finalized the ITAAC hearing procedures and then published NRO Office Instruction NRO-REG-105, “NRC Staff Support of the Inspections, Tests, Analyses, and Acceptance Criteria Hearing Process,” (ADAMS Accession No. ML17131A137).

 If inspections are required after the 10 CFR 52.103(g) finding for ITAAC that are subject to a hearing during interim operations, they will be conducted using applicable IPs specified by IMC 2503.
-Findings identified during these inspections will be dispositioned using the and will be assigned to the ROP cornerstone that is most closely related to the finding for consideration in the ROP Action Matrix.
+Findings identified during these inspections will be dispositioned using the ROP guidance in IMC 0612, “Issue Screening” and IMC 0609, “Significance Determination Process,” and will be assigned to the ROP cornerstone that is most closely related to the finding for consideration in the ROP Action Matrix.
+Note that inspection findings from an inspection of this type, although related to a subject ITAAC, would not be characterized as ITAAC Findings since ITAAC Findings are only assigned as part of the cROP.

 07.21 Construction Assessment Program.
 The NRC conducts assessment of a licensee’s effectiveness in assuring construction quality in accordance with IMC 2505.
 In implementing the construction assessment program, the NRC staff integrates information relevant to licensee safety performance, makes objective conclusions regarding the significance of inspection findings, takes actions based on these conclusions in a predictable manner, and effectively communicates these results to the licensees and to the public.